Uiedbook/Exabase/README.md

 ## Usage

-Exabase is for the cave man, it has carefully designed APIs that allows you to make the most actions against your databse in a very intuitive way.
+Exabase is for the cave man, it has carefully designed APIs that allows you to make the most actions against your databse in a very easy way.

 When improvements and changes rolls out, we will quickly update this page and the currently prepared [web documentation]("https://uiedbook.gitbook.io/exabase/").

-We intend to move with less traction and have implemented many of the best decisions and designs we can think-of/research right from the beginning, so your trust is in safe hands.

-## The Exabase class API
+## Using Exabase

 The `Exabase` class accepts an object argument with the following options: